THE FRAYSER COMMUNITY ASSOCIATION

 Section 5.
 Treasurer.
 The Treasurer shall have custody of all moneys and securities of the Corporation and, if required by the Executive Board, shall give a bond in such sum and with such sureties as the Executive Board require, conditioned upon his or her faithful performance of the duties of his or her office.
 The Treasurer shall keep regular books of accounts and shall submit them, together with all vouchers, receipts, records, and other papers to the Executive Board for their examination and approval as often as they may require and shall perform all such other duties as are incident to his or her office.
 The cost of such bond shall be paid by the Corporation.
 The Treasurer shall submit, at the annual meeting of the general membership, a written accounting of FCA's income and expenses for the preceding year.

 Section 1.
 Membership.
-The Executive Board shall consist of (a) the four Officers, (b) Members drawn from each quadrant of the FCA area as determined by the intersection of Frayser Boulevard and North Watkins Street, and (c) three (3) Members or Associate Members serving at large.
+The Executive Board shall consist of (a) the four Officers, (b) Members drawn from each quadrant of the FCA area as determined by the intersection of Frayser Boulevard and North Watkins Street, and (c) seven (7) Members or Associate Members serving At Large.
 Associate Members shall have the right to vote as Members at meetings of the Executive Committee.

 Section 2.
 Duties.
 The Executive Board shall function as, and perform the duties of, a Board of Directors.
 It may make recommendations to, and be assigned duties by, the President.